 We all know what a brainstorm is.
 Typically, brainstorms take place at the level of behaviour and products.
 People brainstorm on new solutions, product/service ideas, strategies – even what to do at the next teambuilding session.

-A Framestorm® is different.
-It is a systematic brainstorm at the level of interpretation and mindset.
+A Framestorm® – or flipping the brain – is different.
+It is a systematic and playful brainstorm at the level of interpretation and mindset.
 And it invites the Framestormer to reframe, i.e. reinterpret, a challenging situation.

-Is this done in the illusion that you may radically transform the challenge in itself?
-No. But it holds the potential of radically transforming your perception of the challenge at hand.
+Is this done in the illusion that you may all of a sudden radically transform the challenge in itself?
+No. But it holds the potential of radically transforming your perception of the challenge.

 A Framestorm is initiated when you realise that mindset matters and that one’s interpretation of a situation or a relationship can make it significantly and unnecessarily more difficult to cope with.
 A Framestorm helps you tweak your perception of a situation by first pausing your current frame, then gently and playfully view the situation/relation at hand from all sorts of angles.
 This is what makes Framestorm® a 360 degrees mindset brainstorm.

 During this process, you come up with at least 15 reframings, preferably 30, but Anette Prehn often facilitates Framestorms that end up with the Framestormer(s) having identified 70 or even 100 new ways of looking at the situation.

 For operational reasons, and in order to respect the limitations of the working memory and pave the way for implementation, one or two reframings are then chosen at the end of the process, after which the Framestormer goes out and tries them out: S/he walks down those “paths in the forest” (i.e. strengthen those connections in the brain) whilst letting the (now former) framing of the situation become still more overgrown … just like a path in the forest that you have left in order to walk down another path will become overgrown.

 You can read the full 2012 article here.